- Industry-Leading Resourcing Practices

-Ian: Hello my name is Ian Murphy, and today I am talking with Marc Lacroix about industry leading practices for resourcing in mid to large professional services organisations.
-Mark is a founding partner at RTM Consulting, a firm that specialises in helping service organisations get better at what they do.
-He has worked with many global clients to improve the efficiency and effectiveness of service delivery organisations.
+Ian: Hello my name is Ian Murphy, and today I am talking with Marc Lacroix about industry leading practices for resourcing in mid to large professional services organizations.
+Mark is a founding partner at RTM Consulting, a firm that specializes in helping service organizations get better at what they do.
+He has worked with many global clients to improve the efficiency and effectiveness of service delivery organizations.
 With extra emphasis on strategy, resource management, project delivery and PS automation.
-For nearly 10 years at RTMC Marc has developed a strong track record of transforming services organisation.
+For nearly 10 years at RTMC Marc has developed a strong track record of transforming services organization.

 Ian: What are the major challenges companies face when it comes to predictive resource allocation?

 Marc: I usually talk in two terms, one is at what point is your scale too big for a spreadsheet, that number is really small.
 10 people, 15, 20 people at any point beyond that it gets a little unwieldy.
 The other thing is that, organizations tend to start more organically with resource management through basic staffing.
 Hey we need to know who is going where tomorrow, or the next day or the next week.
 They get caught in that trap for longer than they should, what they need to is, we need to see what is happening next month, next quarter.
 We need better tools, better information, better ways to treat that information.
 To really know what are my needs in three months, in four months that is one of the bigger gaps that still my clients, and clients I come in contact with, fall short of.